Short Term Health Insurance

 Missed or Waiting for Open Enrollment

-You may have missed “open enrollment” for enrolling in an Affordable Care Act health insurance plan, and do not have a SEP reason to enroll.
+You may have missed “open enrollment” for enrolling in an Affordable Care Act health insurance plan, and do not have a SEP (special enrollment period) reason to enroll.
 Or you may be waiting until your spouse’s open enrollment period at work opens again.

 Waiting for Medicare

-Individuals and couples sometimes retire a year or two earlier than their 65th birthday, and need to choose health insurance.
+Individuals and couples sometimes retire just shy of their 65th birthday, and need to choose their own health insurance.
 COBRA is expensive, and their higher income(s) put them out of range for ACA tax credits.

 Short-term health insurance can be an great alternative, with a lower premium cost than other choices all while providing strong health insurance coverage.